Comparing the latent features of universal machine-learning interatomic potentials: Comparing model variants

 \subsection{Dataset domain}

-We further probe the effect of training data by comparing medium-sized models, MACE-MP-03b \cite{MACE}, trained on MPtrj \cite{MPTRAJ}, a materials-focused dataset, and MACE-OFF23 \cite{MACEOFF}, trained on SPICE \cite{SPICE}, an organic systems-focused dataset.
+We further probe the effect of training dataset domain by comparing medium-sized models, MACE-MP-0b3 \cite{MACE} trained on MPtrj \cite{MPTRAJ}, a materials-focused dataset, and MACE-OFF23 \cite{MACEOFF} trained on SPICE \cite{SPICE}, an organics-focused dataset.

-Reconstruction errors are evaluated on the organic subset of the MAD test set.
-From Table \ref{tab:mace-domains}, the materials-trained model (MP-03b) can reconstruct the organic-trained model almost perfectly (GFRE = 0.02).
-In the reverse direction, the organic-trained model fails to reconstruct the materials model globally (GFRE = 0.36), despite near-perfect latent-feature matching (LFRE = 0.04).
-This suggests that the latent feature spaces learned by the two models overlap extremely well on organic geometries.
-The global reconstruction from OFF23 to MP-03b diverges, as the materials model was trained on a vastly more diverse set, and has learned a richer global mapping that the organic-only model cannot replicate when forced to use the materials model’s latent representations.
+Reconstruction errors have been computed for only the organic structures found within the MAD test set.
+From Table \ref{tab:mace-domains}, MACE-MP-0b3 can reconstruct the organic-trained model almost perfectly (GFRE = 0.02).
+In the reverse direction, the MACE-OFF23 fails to reconstruct the MACE-MP-0b3 features globally (GFRE = 0.36), despite near-perfect local feature reconstruction (LFRE = 0.04).
+This is explained by the fact that MACE-MP-0b3 was trained on a vastly more diverse dataset, and has learned a richer global mapping that MACE-OFF23 simply cannot replicate due to a significantly smaller dataset scope.